 I heard so much about Sarah J Maas but I haven't read a book by her before I joined a book club.
 Thone of Glass is the first books we agreed to read and I had no idea what I am getting myself into...

 The first chapter was very catchy.
 I was hooked, but then as I kept reading the first half of the book I found the plot a bit dragging.
 I have to say there is a lot of unimportant and unrelated information that is not connected to the main story.
+The things started to get interesting somewhere in the middle and that was the point for me where I had trouble to put it down.

 The story is a classic love triangle.
 Two men both in love with the female lead, which reminds very closely of Twilight.
 Luckily Sarah J Mass added the second main line to the story and saved the saga from being utterly boring.
 I can't really talk about this unless I want to give spoilers... but what I would like to talk about are the characters in this book: Celeana Sardonien, Dorian Havillard and Chaol Westfall.